KatharinaHoff/GenomeAnnotation_Workshop/README.md

 ## Acknowledgements

-Stefan Kemnitz from The University Compute Center at University of Greifswald (https://rz.uni-greifswald.de/dienste/allgemein/sonstiges/high-performance-computing/) kindly assisted in building the docker container.
+Stefan Kemnitz from The University Compute Center at University of Greifswald (https://rz.uni-greifswald.de/dienste/allgemein/sonstiges/high-performance-computing/) kindly assisted in building docker containers for genome annotation with methods developed at University of Greifswald.